vannut/statamic-peak-docs/docs/getting-started/tailwind-css.md

 Read up on the [Tailwind Forms](https://github.com/tailwindlabs/tailwindcss-forms) and [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography) plugins.
 They're easy to customize and the config file for typography already includes some basic customization so your theme colors are automatically applied.
 The plugins are easy to remove if you don't want to use them.

 > Note: if you don't want to define your custom CSS in Tailwind JS config files you can add it to `resources/css/custom.css`.
 Make sure to read up on the use of [@layer](https://tailwindcss.com/docs/functions-and-directives#layer) to instruct what styles Tailwind should keep or purge.
 Use whatever method you prefer.

+Peak ships with a few custom Tailwind goodies:
+* `.break-decent`: uses `word-break: break-word`.
+* `supports-backdrop-blur:`: a variant to check if the browsers supports backdrop filters (backdrop blur).
+This way you can do condionally change a background opacity for example using `supports-backdrop-blur:bg-opacity-70`.